coopie/mesite/posts/playing_around_with_noise_as_targets.md

 Early on, the NAT models could not scale to large number of points.
 It seems that the problem was that the models found minima before "good" assignments were learned causing blurry images.
 The solution was to reduce the learning rate by a factor of ten, allowing the assignments to "keep pace" with the model learning.

 Although it took much longer to train (this model took 3 days), this is a promising sign that NAT could work at a very large scale.
-This image used 256-dimensional Gaussian Noise, and 512,000 sampled points from the image.
+This image used 256-dimensional Gaussian noise, and 512,000 sampled points from the image.

 In a later post, I'll talk in more depth around the issues that NAT has, namely performance bottlenecks and training tradeoffs.